Term | Definition |

 To prevent contractors from providing a specific service, leave the box unchecked.

 If you check the Available for Contractors? checkbox, the Request Validity field will appear.
-Enter the number of days a contractor has to accept a job offer for that service.
+Enter the number of days a contractor has to accept an award request for that service.

 Example: Enter 1 for urgent services that require a response within 1 day.